wxleong/tpm2-provision-service/README.md

 ## Get Random

-A script to get random value.
-TPM commands and responses are exchanged between the TPM and tpm20 service, device's TSS library is not involved at this stage.
-Eventually, the service will obtain a random value from the TPM.
+A script to get random value from TPM
 ```
 $ sudo chmod a+rw /dev/tpm0
 $ chmod a+x get-random.sh